scalameta/metals/README.md

 Some of those features are a likely outside the scope of this project, we are still learning and exploring what's possible.

-* Compile errors with the Scala Presentation Compiler:
+* Compile errors with the Scala Presentation Compiler (`textDocument/publishDiagnostics`):
   - [ ] On build compile
   - [x] As you type
 * Linting with Scalafix (`textDocument/publishDiagnostics`):